+Site Area: 0.8ha

-Current Use: Gypsy & Traveller site plus paddocks (2 temporary
+Current Use: Gypsy & Traveller site plus paddocks (2 temporary pitches)

-Environmental Designations: Within 400m of the Wealden Heaths Plus Special
+Environmental Designations: Within 400m of the Wealden Heaths Phase II SPA

-Protection Area
+Dark Skies: E0

+Flood Risk: Risk of surface water flooding

-- 9.112 The site lies on the southern side of Longmoor Road in Greatham.
+9.110 The site lies on the southern side of Longmoor Road in Greatham.
 Longmoor Road links Greatham with the Longmoor Camp and the A3.
 The site itself is irregularly shaped and slopes down from north to south.
 The northern end of the site adjoins a number of residential properties and gardens.
 The southern part of the allocation contains two pitches plus a utility room, parking and hard standing for Gypsies and Travellers.
 These would be retained.
-South of the allocation is a paddock, which adjoins woodland and large ponds to the south and east and further paddocks and small enclosures to the west. - 9.113 The site is accessed from Longmoor Road.
+South of the allocation is a paddock, which adjoins woodland and large ponds to the south and east and further paddocks and small enclosures to the west.

+9.111 The site is accessed from Longmoor Road.
 The northern part of the allocation is more visually exposed than the central and southern part.
 The existing Gypsy and Traveller site has no visual impacts beyond the immediate boundaries.
 The site is closely related to the existing village and its relative containment limits its impact on the wider area.
-The allocation does not include the southern extent of the land and therefore restricts development to following the building line established along Wolfmere Lane. - 9.114 Development proposals should therefore be informed by the following evidence studies: - Foul Sewerage and Utilities Assessment; - Flood Risk Assessment: - Lighting Assessment; and - Biodiversity Survey and Report; and - Project-level Habitats Regulations Assessment.
+The allocation does not include the southern extent of the land and therefore restricts development to following the building line established along Wolfmere Lane.

+9.112 Development proposals should therefore be informed by the following evidence studies:

+- Foul Sewerage and Utilities Assessment;

+- FRA;

+- Lighting Assessment;

+- Biodiversity Survey and Report; and

+- Project-level HRA.

-Allocation Policy SD74: Land at Fern Farm, Greatham
+Allocation Policy SD72: Land at Fern Farm, Greatham (see map pg 216)

-- I. The southern part of the Land at Fern Farm, Greatham is allocated for the development of 4 (total) permanent Gypsy and Traveller pitches.
+- The southern part of the Land at Fern Farm, Greatham is allocated for the development of 4 (total) permanent Gypsy and Traveller pitches.
 Planning permission will not be granted for any other uses.
 Detailed proposals that meet the following site specific development requirements will be permitted: - a) Provide an attractive street frontage to Longmoor Road, reflecting the transition from village to woodland in this location; - b) Provide improved sight lines at entrance to site; - c) Provide suitable, permanent access to the Gypsy and Traveller pitches taking into account the need to manoeuvre larger vehicles.
-The Gypsy and Traveller site must be laid out to ensure sufficient room is available to allow vehicles to turn around within the site; - d) Using the existing vegetation as a base the boundaries should be reinforced to enclose the site; - e) The site must contain significant planting in order to reduce the urbanising impact of the development and provide a transition to the woodland and ponds beyond; - f) Surface water drainage must be controlled on site; - g) No commercial activities should take place on the land, including the storage of materials, in order to protect the amenity of existing and new neighbours; and - h) The Gypsy & Traveller development should be occupied only by those who fulfil the definition of a Gypsy or Traveller. - 2.
-The development of this site must be considered in a comprehensive manner to ensure the cumulative impact of the proposals can be considered and appropriate assessments undertaken. - 3.
-In order to have an overall positive impact on the ability of the natural environment to contribute goods and services, development proposals should address the following: - a) New planting should be suitable for pollinating species. - b) Minimise hard surfaced areas on site, and use permeable surfaces and soft landscaping where possible to maximise infiltration of water and reduce surface water run-off.
+The Gypsy and Traveller site must be laid out to ensure sufficient room is available to allow vehicles to turn around within the site; - d) Using the existing vegetation as a base, the boundaries should be reinforced to enclose the site; - e) The site must contain significant planting in order to reduce the urbanising impact of the development and provide a transition to the woodland and ponds beyond; - f) Surface water drainage must be controlled on site; - g) No commercial activities should take place on the land, including the storage of materials, in order to protect the amenity of existing and new neighbours; and - h) The Gypsy & Traveller development should be occupied only by those who fulfil the definition of a Gypsy or Traveller.

+- 2. In order to have an overall positive impact on the ability of the natural environment to contribute goods and services, development proposals should address the following: - a) New planting should be suitable for pollinating species; and - b) Minimise hard surfaced areas on site, and use permeable surfaces and soft landscaping where possible to maximise infiltration of water and reduce surface water run-off.